gaith7/BigTrustScheduling/README.md

 #### Activate the environment
 $ conda activate demo \
 Next we package this environment for distribution.
 We can do this using the conda pack command.
 This packages the environment into a relocatable tarball so it can be distributed to the YARN containers.

+**Please note: BigTrustScheduling is not yet production ready.
+However, the project is rapidly progressing with some very useful features.**